23-09-2022 |

 A money-back insurance plan offers survival benefits at regular intervals during the policy term, which can be useful in case you need to pay your child’s education fees from time to time.
 At the end of the policy term, the child can avail of the maturity benefits to fulfil their education and lifestyle needs.
 With these dual payout benefits, money-back plans can financially support your child’s needs, even in case of the demise of one or both parents.

-Child insurance plans are also available as endowment plans which can be useful for the long-term savings for your child.
+Child insurance plans are also available as endowment plans, which can be useful for long-term savings for your child.
 After the policy matures, a lump sum amount is paid out as the maturity benefit.
 Hence, if you are saving for your child’s further education or career aspirations 10-12 years down the line, an endowment plan lets you decide how you want to utilise the lump sum monetary benefits for your child’s future.

 With Tata AIA Life Insurance, you have the liberty to select a suitable policy for your child’s dynamic needs so that money does not affect how they choose to pursue their dreams!

-- Sukanya Samriddhi Yojana
+Sukanya Samriddhi Yojana

-- Public Provident Fund
+Public Provident Fund

 In case you need to plan additional finances for your child, you can also take a loan against the PPF account between the 3rd and 6th years of the tenure.